pyrmont/articles.inqk.net/src/_posts/2021-05-24-cross-mentions.md

 tags:
 ---

-I added 'cross-mentions' to my microblog this weekend.
+I added 'cross-mentions' to [my microblog][updates] this weekend.
 In Markdown, I can now write:

 ```
 I'm @pyrmont:twitter.com on Twitter and @pyrmont:instagram.com on Instagram.
 ```

 and it will be rendered in HTML as: